Stability of the Lanczos Method for Matrix Function Approximation: General polynomial perturbation bounds

 \section{General polynomial perturbation bounds}

-Here we prove that bounded polynomials are generally stable under small perturbations of the input matrix $\bv{A}$, even if these perturbations are asymmetric.
+Here we prove that bounded polynomials are generally stable under small perturbations of the input matrix $\bv{A}$.
 This result is used in proving Lemma \ref{lem:postProcess}, which guarantees that the final step in Algorithm \ref{alg:lanczos} can be performed stably in finite precision.
-We start by providing the natural definition of matrix polynomials for asymmetric matrices: \begin{definition}[Matrix Polynomial] For a degree $q$ univariate polynomial $p(x) = c_0 + c_1 x + \ldots + c_q x^q$, for any square (not necessarily symmetric) matrix $\bv{M}$ we define the matrix polynomial $p(\bv{M})$ as:
+We focus on symmetric perturbations (of symmetric matrices) although the analysis can be extended to general asymmetric perturbations.